grantcodes/postr/README.md

 `tokenEndpoint` - String(url) - Your token endpoint.
 Used for authenticating requests

 `dangerousDevMode` - Boolean - Set to true and the endpoint will skip checking tokens.
 It may do more in the future

+`mediaEndpoint` - String(url) - If you want to post media to a different media endpoint pass the url here and all file storage will be handled by your media endpoint.
+No image resizing will be done.